 If you go to a church or are around a lot of other believers who are wrapped up in these false representations of grace you might want to watch this video: Being Gracious about Grace

-If you yourself think you might be misunderstanding grace and are only just realising it, I strongly recommend you read the further reading recommended throughout this article, and check out some of the resources on this website, the videos and audio messages will help you especially!
+If you yourself think you might be misunderstanding grace and are only just realising it, I strongly recommend you read the further reading recommended throughout this article, and check out some of the in depth video resources on The Grace Course which I believe will help you especially!